mlswg/mls-protocol/draft-ietf-mls-protocol.md

   Optional parameters: version
      version: The MLS protocol version expressed as a string
      <major>.<minor>.
 If omitted the version is "1.0", which
      corresponds to MLS ProtocolVersion mls10.
+If for some reason the version number in the MIME type parameter differs from the ProtocolVersion embedded in the protocol, the protocol takes precedence.

   Encoding scheme: MLS messages are represented using the TLS
      presentation language [RFC8446].
 Therefore MLS messages need to be